 But for every Enron, there are cases where lawyers abuse the legal system.
 In these cases, litigation can look more like an incomeredistribution racket than a search for justice.
 So I come forward this morning with a new example of litigation run amok.
 I offer you Mr. Motley's lead paint litigation. - Joe Nocera didn't need evidence."
-If the jurors found that lead paint created a they did.
+If the jurors found that lead paint created a gue that since all the manufactur- find for the plaintiffs.
+Sure enough, they did.
 (It didn't help that the companies didn't put on a defense, so sure were they of victory.)